PrakashBind/Movies-Platform/README.md

-The Movies Platform is a responsive React.js app that integrates with the OMDb API using Axios.
-It displays movies in a modern grid with posters, titles, and release years.
-Features include dynamic rendering, pagination with “More” button, and error handling for a seamless user experience.
+# Movies Web Application (React + Axios + Responsive UI)
+A Movies web application built using React.js with a responsive user interface.
+The project fetches movie and TV show data dynamically using Axios API integration, and includes components like Header, Banner, and Movies Section.
+It is styled with modern CSS for a seamless user experience across devices.

 <<<<<<< HEAD
 # React + Vite